HankkLin/toy_Gandalf/README.md

 - Hell: Only the bravest should attempt this level.
 The password will be extremely hard to guess.

+## Chatbot Language Models
+Toy_Gandalf includes two different language models, Turbo-3.5 and Davinci 3.0.
+Players can choose between them.
+Turbo-3.5 is faster and suitable for most interactions, while Davinci 3.0 provides a more sophisticated and nuanced conversation experience.

+## Under Development
+Please note that the conversation mode in Toy_Gandalf is still under development.
+There might be occasional hiccups or limitations in the chatbot's responses.
+I encourage you to try it out and provide me with feedback so I can continue improving the chatbot.

 ## Acknowledgments
 I would like to extend our gratitude to OpenAI for providing the powerful API that makes Toy_Gandalf possible.

 Toy_Gandalf is a toy version inspired by the original "Gandalf" chatbot created by Lakera.
 I acknowledge the creative work done by Lakera, which served as the foundation for this fun and interactive project.

+Feel free to try the chatbot and let me know what you think!
+Your feedback is valuable to me as I work to enhance the chatbot's capabilities and make it an even more enjoyable experience for players.

 Happy guessing! 🧙‍♂️